endoflife-date/endoflife.date/products/nextjs.md

 Next.js follows [semantic versioning](https://semver.org/).
 Major versions are released on average twice per year, minor versions more frequently, and patch versions very frequently.
-Important security patches can be backported to past major versions.
+Important security patches can be backported to past major versions, but it's not clear which past versions are supported or not on https://nextjs.org/.

 Next.js has [two release channels](https://github.com/vercel/next.js/blob/canary/contributing/repository/release-channels-publishing.md):
 stable and canary.
 Only stable releases are suitable for production.